 35/1: Straight Up

 The highest odds are those with the least probability of coming up.
 As you would have guessed, betting on a single number is the least likely return.
-Known as a straight up bet, simply place your chip on any single number.
-Should you get lucky with your selection, you can turn £10 into £360.
+Known as a straight-up bet, simply place your chip on any single number.